 While visiting the area, you will likely look for fun things to do in Toledo with kids.
 Wildwood Preserve Metropark is the most popular of the Toledo Metroparks, with approximately 490 acres of natural beauty in Ohio.

 After you’ve explored the grand Manor House, we recommend a stroll through the Ellen Biddle Shipman Gardens or exploring the various trails and spectacular grounds of Wildwood Preserve.
-Wildwood Reserve Metropark is bisected by the Ottawa River and has sandy soil indicative of the rare Oak Openings Preserve.
+The Ottawa River bisects Wildwood Reserve Metropark and has sandy soil indicative of the rare Oak Openings Preserve.

 You’ll see many plants and animals, including nesting birds, field sparrows, and more.
 Wildwood Preserve is also home to many prairie wildflowers and grasses.
 The Wildwood Preserve has a playground to encourage physical health and activity for the kids.